rahulgudu/React-Native-Real-Estate-App/README.md

-# 📌 Fixed the error/warning
+# 📌 Explore Screen

-In this commit, we have fixed the warning or error of "each card should have unique key".
+In this commit, we have created the explore screen ui.